sagemath/sagewiki_to_gh-2022-10-10/feature_request_guidelines.md

 - Is it already available in Sage?

   Remember that Sage includes 500k lines of code in its own library, and millions from other projects.
-So assessing might require some digging around or questioning the computational experts in this area.
+So assessing whether the feature is already available might require some digging around or asking the computational experts in this area.

 - Are there implementations in other systems?